macvaz/log-creator/README.md

 Asumes a random feed of 50 and 10 seconds in each iteration

-sbt run
+> sbt run

 ### Customized setup

-Allows user to customize the log creation rate
+Users can easily adjust the log creation rate by setting three parameters.

-sbt "run feed milliseconds"
+> sbt "run feed milliseconds total"

 For example:

-sbt "run 20 1000 100000"
+> sbt "run 20 1000 100000"

-will use 20 as feed when creating random number of logs in each log level

-will iterate a complete cycle each second

-will iterate until generating 100000 log entries
+Will use 20 as feed when creating random number of logs in each logging level.
+It will iterate a complete cycle each second and won't stop until generating a total of 100000 log entries.

-Adjusting both paramters users can easily customize the log creation rate.